BhaskarAchukatla/Birthday-Wish-Using-Python/README.md

 -->Make sure all the libraries imported in above Code are installed in your system

 step2:
--->Convert your picture ascii code using this website https://www.ascii-art-generator.org/
+-->Convert your photo to ascii code using this website https://www.ascii-art-generator.org/

 Note: